SyncfusionExamples/how-to-show-vertical-border-to-the-column-wise-summary-rows-in-wpf-and-uwp-datagrid/README.md

-# How to show vertical border to the column wise summary rows in wpf and uwp datagrid?
+# How to show vertical border to the column wise summary rows in WPF DataGrid (SfDataGrid)?

 This example illustrates how to show vertical border to the column wise summary rows in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).